ron-rivest/MIT-6.S898-climate-change/README.md

 Information about the final projects can be found on the [projects page](https://github.com/ron-rivest/MIT-6.S898-climate-change/blob/master/projects.md).

+A course schedule (including assignment deadlines and guest speakers) can be found on the [schedule page](https://github.com/ron-rivest/MIT-6.S898-climate-change/blob/master/schedule.md).

 A list of climate change-related resources will be continuously updated on the [resources page](https://github.com/ron-rivest/MIT-6.S898-climate-change/blob/master/resources.md) over the course of the seminar.

 The course Piazza page is [here](https://piazza.com/mit/fall2019/6s898/home).